-MAXILLARY ACTINOMYCOSIS IN A CROSS-BRED COW: DIAGNOSIS AND TREATMENT WITH LIMITED RESOURCES
+MAXILLARY ACTINOMYCOSIS IN A CROSSBRED COW: DIAGNOSIS AND TREATMENT WITH LIMITED RESOURCES

+Alternative title: “Field Diagnosis and Treatment of Maxillary Actinomycosis in a Crossbred Cow: A Case Report.”

 Abstract

-Bovine actinomycosis or lumpy jaw in cattle is caused by Actinomyces bovis which produces a chronic rarefying osteomyelitis of facial masticatory bones.
-A 3.5-year-old cross-bred cow with a history of gradually increasing swelling on the left maxillary region was presented for treatment at VCC, VCRI, Theni.
+Bovine actinomycosis, or lumpy jaw in cattle, is caused by Actinomyces bovis, which produces a chronic, rarefying osteomyelitis of facial masticatory bones.
+A 3.5-year-old crossbred cow with a history of gradually increasing swelling on the left maxillary region was presented for treatment at VCC, VCRI, Theni.
 Clinical examination revealed a hard, painless, immovable mass with no discharge.
-Hence, for diagnosis, fine needle aspiration biopsy (FNAB) was taken and the smear was stained with Gram staining.
+Hence, for diagnosis, fine needle aspiration biopsy (FNAB) was taken, and the smear was stained with Gram stain.
 This revealed filamentous Gram-positive bacteria with surrounding Gram-negative club-shaped structures characteristic of actinomycosis.
-After confirming actinomycosis, the animal was treated with antibiotics, non-steroidal anti-inflammatory drugs and iodides.
+After confirming actinomycosis, the animal was treated with antibiotics, non-steroidal anti-inflammatory drugs, and iodides.
 Along with this TissueAid bolus was advised for oral administration along with topical application with glycerine and magnesium sulphate.
 Symptomatic recovery was observed in the animal on subsequent visits.

 Introduction

-Actinomycosis is a less commonly reported bacterial infection, that affects the bones of the skull, especially the mandible and maxilla.
+Actinomycosis is a less commonly reported bacterial infection that affects the bones of the skull, especially the mandible and maxilla.
 Bovine actinomycosis, also called Lumpy Jaw, is primarily caused by a gram-positive, microaerophilic to anaerobic, filamentous bacterium called Actinomyces bovis (Willey et al., 2017).
 They are normal inhabitants of the oronasal, upper respiratory and digestive tracts (Roa et al., 2012).
 Animals are predisposed to actinomycosis either through the mucosal damage by sharp objects ingested along with feed, through oral ulcers induced by viral infections or due to dental problems.
 Following the entry and colonization of the bacteria, localized inflammation and tissue necrosis occur.
 This creates a conducive environment for bacterial proliferation and persistence, leading to chronic, granulomatous osteomyelitis.
 The lesion may also extend deep into the bony tissues and the adjacent soft tissue.
 Bovine actinomycosis is characterized by hard painful swelling, with fistulous tract discharging pus that resembles sulphur granules.
 The bacterium is also known to produce chronic nodular suppurative lesions in soft tissue at various anatomical sites (Gensa, 2018).

 A tentative diagnosis of the disease is made based on the physical examination and clinical signs (Radostits et al., 2007).
 The preferred direct identification technique is gram staining of the pus or the biopsy samples, bacterial isolation can be attempted using anaerobic culture media, but it is challenging.
 Imaging techniques such as radiography and ultrasonography are useful in determining the extent of the lesion and its progression.
 However, bacterial isolation and imaging may not always be possible in resource-limited settings.
-We report a case of maxillary actinomycosis in a cross-breed cow, which was diagnosed based on clinical signs and gram staining in a basic veterinary facility.
+We report a case of maxillary actinomycosis in a crossbred cow, which was diagnosed based on clinical signs and gram staining in a basic veterinary facility.

 Case presentation and diagnosis